Salesforce-Async-Messaging/messaging-web-api-sample-app/README.md

 Your app is ready to be deployed!
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-#### Launch Application
+#### Launch Application from Local Setup
 ```
 $ npm start
 ```
-Runs the app in the development mode.\
+- Runs the app in the development mode.\
-The page will reload when you make changes.\
+- The page will reload when you make changes.\
-You may also see any lint errors in the console.
+- You may also see any lint errors in the console.

-#### Test Application
+- After the app is running, open [http://localhost:3000](http://localhost:3000) in your browser to get started.

-After the app is running, open [http://localhost:3000](http://localhost:3000) in your browser to get started.
+### Test Sample App

-##### Configure Messaging for In-App and Web deployment
+- Once the Sample App page is launched either Remotely or via Local Setup, input your Embedded Service deployment details in the form and submit.
-To chat with an agent, input your Embedded Service deployment details.
+  - The deployment details can be found under the Code Snippet panel under Embedded Service deployment setup in Salesforce.
-These can be found under the Code Snippet panel under Embedded Service deployment setup in Salesforce.
+- Click on the 'Let's Chat' Button to get started with a new conversation.

 ### Mirroring the repository (for internal use only)
 [Internal Repo](https://git.soma.salesforce.com/embedded-service-for-web/messagingforweb-sample-app)